The South China Sea

 Paracel Island map.
 Image by Central Intelligence Agency available under a Creative Commons License ➚

 These are far to the north of the Spratlys and comprise 130 largely barren islands.
 The Paracels lie on a busy shipping lane and many merchant ships pass close to the islands.
 They are divided into the eastern Amphitrite group and the western Crescent group.
 It is home to many sea turtles which are now over collected for food and tortoiseshell.
 There was early visits by both Chinese and Vietnamese fishermen.
 They are claimed by both Vietnam, Taiwan and China although China believes that the North Vietnamese at one time waived their claim.
 Woody Island is the largest island of the Amphitrite group and has an airstrip with various military facilities.
 The name ‘Paracel’ comes from the Spanish ‘pracel’ or ‘parcel’ which refers to a shallow, sandy stretch of sea water and this name was used by the Portuguese sailors of the 16th century.
 The larger islands ‘Duncan’, ‘Drummond’, ‘Money’, ‘Pattle’ and ‘Roberts’ are named after senior executives of the British East India Company.
-‘Woody’ island is named because of the many palm trees that grow on it (most other islands do not have any vegetation).
+‘Woody’ island is named because of the many palm trees that grow on it (most of the other islands do not have any vegetation).

 Spratly Islands 南沙群岛 Nán shā qún dǎo